AI/ML Projects

 Click to see the report

-This project identified the most important ones using chi-square feature selection on a dataset of phishing and legitimate URLs in Python.
+This project identified the most important features using chi-square feature selection on a dataset of phishing and legitimate URLs in Python.

 • Find out the top features identified were predominantly URL-based, Domain-based and popularity features also contributed significantly, while content features had less impact.